Rubenia-Borge/Hangout-App-Design/README.md

 # Hangout-App-Design
 # In collaboration with Ca, Alex, and Anil
-# Guided by Dr. Sajda Qureshi, University of Nebraska at Omaha
+# Supervised by Dr. Sajda Qureshi, University of Nebraska at Omaha